-Our Virginia and Carolina injury law firm, based in Virginia Beach, is often called by potential clients with questions about what the personal injury statute of limitations is for personal injury, medical malpractice and wrongful death lawsuits in Virginia (VA) or North Carolina (NC).
+Our injury law firm, based in Virginia Beach, is often called by potential clients with questions about what the personal injury statute of limitations is for personal injury, medical malpractice and wrongful death lawsuits in Virginia (VA) or North Carolina (NC).
 The answers depend on a number of circumstances and there are some fairly complicated analyses that need to be done, often by an experienced injury trial lawyer based in Virginia or Carolina.
 Because our lawyers are licensed in Virginia, North Carolina, South Carolina, West Virginia and Kentucky, and because our home office is geographically close to the North Carolina border, we deal with Virginia and North Carolina statute of limitations issues often.

 Virginia Limitations Periods for Injuries or Wrongful Death

 First, in Virginia the general personal injury case statute of limitations is two years, but sometimes, it is whether exceptions apply that are important.
 The two year Virginia limitation period applies to an action that is filed in the state of Virginia normally whether or not the accident occurred elsewhere, for “common law” negligence and carelessness suit alleging personal injuries.